Radonoxius/Chebychev-Filter/README.md

 As it can be seen, any frequency above 1000Hz is severely attenuated.

-## Contributing
-We welcome contributions to improve this project.
-Please follow the guidelines below:
-- Fork the repository and create a new branch for each feature or bugfix.
-- Write clear and descriptive commit messages.
-- Submit a pull request for review.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Special thanks to our professor that we got to work on this project.